Bijesse/curriculum2016/year1/units/unit3/projects/project1/README.md

 ##Estimated Completion Time
 This project should take 90 minutes to complete.
-Project may take less or more time depending on students' needs.
+Projects may take less or more time depending on students' needs.

 ##Teacher Notes & Pro Tips
 * **Before class begins** 1 copy of the [GA Tutorial Worksheet](https://www.dropbox.com/s/x7kyti0jt6easj0/GeneralAssemblyPacketJeffBlog.docx ) must be printed for each student.